-Any dishwasher drain can get clogged for various reasons, and knowing how to clean a dishwasher drain quickly, is very useful when your dishwasher is not draining.
+Any dishwasher drain can get clogged for various reasons, and knowing how to clean a dishwasher drain quickly is very useful when your dishwasher is not draining.

 Between food debris, grime, and built-up grease, it should be no surprise when your dishwasher stops draining altogether, especially if you don’t regularly clean the drain.